google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 # Project Timeline

-**Phase 1:**
+Phases 1-2 of 4

+**Project Phase 1**
-* Form your team
+* Form teams
-* Explore and pick project datasets
+* Explore and pick project topics
-* Brainstorm problem space and motivating question(s) that you’d like ML to help solve
 * Write a design doc on how you approach building the ML model

-**Phase 2:**
-* Get feedback/review on your design doc from guest speaker(s)
 * Create a high level project plan of who’s doing what tasks by when

+**Project Phase 2**
-* Acquire & prep your dataset
+* Acquire & prep dataset
 * Start defining and training your ML model
-* Friday afternoon lightning talks: project status, share interesting things that you found, lessons learned, etc.

-**Phase 3:**
+* Beginning project presentation: discuss acquiring data, exploratory data analysis, and justification for first model

+---

+# Project Timeline

+Phases 3-4 of 4

+**Project Phase 3**
-* Use data to validate your model, and start using your model for prediction
+* Use data to tune model and validate
-* Last pivot opportunities (if needed)
-* Friday mid project status check-in:
-  * project status update
-  * share issues and resolutions, tips, useful tools
+* Mid project presentation: share iterations of model tuning with a focus on challenges and questions, welcome feedback from peers and instructors
-  * Group meeting with instructor team
+* Group and individual meetings with the instructional team
-  * Individual meeting with instructor team

-**Phase 4:**
+**Project Phase 4**
 * Final iterations on model predictions
-* Friday afternoon lightning talks: project status, share interesting things that you found, lessons learned, etc.

-**Phase 5**
 * Review results and prepare conclusions
-* Put together your project presentation or demo
+* Practice final presentation and demo, collect, and incorporate final  feedback

 ---

 # Daily Schedule

-**Monday**
+Project teams work synchronously or asynchronously, but they must have daily meetings as a whole group.

+Sample daily schedule
-* 9:30: team stand-ups
+* Morning team stand-ups
-* [Optional] ad hoc topic
-* Project work
+* Project work (multi-hour block)
-* End of day debrief/de-energizer

-**Tuesday**
-* 9:30: team stand-ups
-* [Optional] ad hoc topic
+* (Optional) ad hoc topic session (at most 2-3 times per phase)
-* Project work
-* End of day debrief/de-energizer

-**Wednesday**
-* 9:30: team stand-ups
-* Professional Skills session and/or Guest Speaker

-**Thursday**
-* 9:30: team stand-ups
+* Lunch
-* [Optional] ad hoc topic
-* Project work
+* Project work (multi-hour block)
+* (Optional) professional skills session or guest speaker (at most 1 per phase)
-* End of day debrief/de-energizer
+* End of day team meetings and stand-ups

-**Friday**
-* 9:30: team stand-ups
-* [Optional] ad hoc topic
-* Project work
-* Afternoon: project status update presentation
-* End week debrief/de-energizer

 ---

 # Final Presentations

 * Project demo or presentation should adhere to the following format and cover all the points here:
  * Overview of the project and the problem it seeks to solve, if applicable
  * Conclusions and findings
  * Things that went well, things that did not go well, and lessons learned
  * Next steps, if applicable
-* Presentations should be 15 minutes each and include time for questions.
-Each member of the team should present for some amount of time.
+* Presentations should be 15 minutes each plus 5 minutes for questions.
+Each member of the team should present for roughly the same amount of time.
 * Presentations should be visually interesting but also follow best practices for verbal presentation skills.
 Namely, it is important for all points to be conveyed clearly.
-* You will have a chance to practice presenting for the instructional team during the 2-3 days leading up to final presentations.
+* You will have an opportunity to present to the instructional team during the 2-3 days leading up to final presentations.
+It's recommended that you incorporate their feedback.

 ---

+# Questions?